Michele McMinn MFA ’06

 Easy Being Green

-When McMinn studied at Columbia, green design was just becoming a buzzword.
+When McMinn studied at Columbia College Chicago, green design was just becoming a buzzword.
 She gained hands-on experience alongside professors immersed in the design world.
 “The fact that my professors worked in the field was critical for me,” she says.
 “And because the professors were practitioners, it led to a deep network.”

 As a senior interior designer at Nashville’s Gresham, Smith and Partners, McMinn specializes in environmentally sensitive and resource-efficient spaces.
 She incorporates sustainable technology like LED light fixtures that automatically dim according to the amount of natural light in a room.
 Her designs use regional woods and other materials sourced locally, recycled content in furnishings, and low-flow water fixtures.